aosabook/500lines/pedometer/chapter.md

 ## Time Spent Traveling

-The time spent traveling is measured by dividing the number of data samples in our `Processor`'s `@parsed_data` by the sampling rate of the device, if we have it.
+The time spent travelling is measured by dividing the number of data samples in our `Processor`'s `@parsed_data` by the sampling rate of the device, if we have it.
 Since the rate has more to do with the trial walk itself than the user, and the `User` class in fact does not have to be aware of the sampling rate, this is a good time to create a very small `Trial` class.

 ~~~~~~~
 class Trial